Krack3n77/Vanilla-WoW-cfg/README.md

-# Elysium Project WoW Configuration Script
+# Vanilla WoW Configuration Script

+Configuration script for use with:

+- The Elysium Project
+- Light's Hope

 ## What does it do?
 The script does the following: